Abdel-rahmanalaa/design_patterns/lib/behavioral_patterns/strategy_pattern/strategy_pattern.md

 2- PaymentStrategy abstract Class (Define a strategy interface) that has a pay method will be implemented by Concrete classes.
 3- CreditCardStrategy is a concrete class that implements PaymentStrategy, and therefore, @override pay method in his own way and also PayPallStrategy.

-😎 So that you can to add more than one payment process in your application, you just need to add NewPaymentProcessStrategy class.
+😎 To add more than one payment process to your application, you need to add NewPaymentProcessStrategy class.

 # Pros
 - You can replace inheritance with composition.